 Wild animals DO NOT abandon or kill their young just because they were touched or moved by humans.
 The best chance of survival for a young wild animal is being left alone for the parents to care for.
-When in doubt, contact us at (941) 637-3830 or see the “animal specific information” links to the right of this page under “Get Help”.
+When in doubt, contact us at (941) 637-3830 or by email.

 If you see the following signs present, the animal needs our help:

 - Obvious bleeding, lethargy, wounds, or broken bones

 - Mucus or discharge from the eyes and/or nose

 - Swarms of flies around the animal, fly eggs and/or maggots on its body